 For example, AR technology allows users to try on products virtually without touching them.
 Through AR, a shopper can try lipsticks virtually without the need to physically apply the product.
 This allows customers to learn more about the product before purchasing, leading to informed decisions and increased customer satisfaction.

-Benefits of Augmented Reality in retail
+Benefits of Augmented Reality in Retail

+AR offers shoppers a completely new Customer Experience.
 With the help of AR, shoppers can virtually touch, move, spin and view products from all perspectives.
 This has resulted in many benefits for retailers, including:

 1. Enhanced Shopping Experience